 - In no case, and I mean NO case, should you add ketchup while making curry.
 If you’re short of time for chopping tomatoes, run them through a food processor to puree.
 If that’s still not an option, then please, at least use canned tomato paste.
 But DO NOT use ketchup!
 That just won’t work.
 I can only begin to imagine the taste it would give to your so-called curry!

 - Whatever people may like to think, curry powder is not really a solution to making a quick curry.
-Infact, until and unless it’s a blend from a given Indian locale, like say, Madras curry powder, or Malabar curry powder, then it probably won’t and can’t even taste anything close to the Chicken Curry you ravished for dinner at the nearby Indian restaurant.
+Infact, until and unless it’s a blend from an actual Indian location, like say, Madras curry powder, or Malabar curry powder, then it probably won’t and can’t even taste anything close to the Chicken Curry you ravished for dinner at the nearby Indian restaurant.
 The pale yellow curry powder found on the shelves of many grocery stores hardly taste anything like the real deal.
 For a quick solution, make sure you have the 5 most basic spices at hand – red chilli powder, coriander powder, turmeric, garam masala and cumin powder.
 When you have less time to spare, just add about half a teaspoon of each of them, adjusting the chilli powder to your taste of course, before stirring in the yogurt.
 I promise you, you won’t regret it.

 - No matter what happens, DO NOT add flour to thicken your gravy.
 Stir in some yoghurt, or better still, a tablespoon or two of cashew/almond paste/powder.
 The results will be delicious, without being lumpy and looking a mess.

 I really do hope this helps in bringing people a step closer to understanding the basic of Indian cooking.
 I will try and touch upon similar subjects through my Indian 101 series, and can only hope that Indian food will be percieved as something that one can easily whip up on a normal week night.